Early Life of Shubha Mudgal

 Shubha Mudgal has been honoured with various awards and recognitions which are as follows:

 • The 1996 National Film Award for Best Non-Feature Film Music Direction for ‘Amrit Beej’.

 • The 1998 Gold Plaque Award for Special Achievement in Music, at the 34th Chicago International Film Festival, for her music in the film ‘Dance of the Wind’ (1997).

 • She is also close to progressive movements like ANHAD and SAHMAT

 Personal Life of Shubha Mudgal

-After graduating from University of Delhi, Shubha married to Pt.
+After graduating from University of Delhi, Shubha Mudgal married Pt.
 Mudgalaya’s son Mukul Mudgal who was a talented lawyer by profession.
 She got divorced from her first husband, and married again to Aneesh Pradhan.
-She has one son from her previous marriage, Dhawal, who is a member of a Delhi-based music band.
+She has one son from her previous marriage, Dhawal, who is a member of Half Step Down, a Delhi-based music band.

 (Last Updated on : 01-02-2019)